deepanshuvijaysharma/deepanshuvijaysharma/README.md

 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Web or Mobile Devlopment Project
 - 📫 How to reach me ... by email deepanshuvijaysharma@gmail.com
-- 😄 Pronouns: ... he/hum
+- 😄 Pronouns: ... he/him
 - ⚡ Fun fact: ...
-Code is tough but important to grow and learning
+Code is tough but important for grow and learning

 <!---
 deepanshuvijaysharma/deepanshuvijaysharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.